Dataherald/dataherald/docs/api.finetuning.rst

 This endpoint will create a file that is expected to be uploaded to the model provider.
 After the file is uploaded, we will create a finetuning job and train the model.
 After the model is trained, the model provider will assign a model id to the model and you can use this model id inside our agent.

+The only required parameter for this endpoint is the ``db_connection_id``.
+This is the id of the database connection that you want to use for finetuning.
+You can get the list of database connections by using the GET /api/v1/db-connections endpoint.

 Request this ``POST`` endpoint to create a finetuning job::